ansible/awx/docs/docsite/rst/userguide/overview.rst

 .. index::
    pair: features; container support

-|aap| is available as a containerized pod service for Red Hat OpenShift Container Platform that can be scaled up and down easily as needed.
+|aap| is available as a containerized pod service for Kubernetes environments that can be scaled up and down easily as needed.

 Workflow Enhancements